CoreAdviz Logo

 Marginal Tax Rate

 What Is Marginal Tax Rate?
-How It Works?
+The UK Definition Explained

 Imagine you have a stack of money whose each layer gets taxed at a different tax rate.
 The more money you make, the higher the stack grows, but then the top layers of your stack will get taxed at higher rates.
 This is because the tax system is progressive in the United Kingdom.
 The rate of tax increases as your income increases and this increasing tax rate is called the marginal tax rate.
 In short, it is the tax you pay on the next pound you earn.